Generic Name: oxymorphone (ox ee MOR fone)

 Oxymorphone is an opioid pain medication.
 An opioid is sometimes called a narcotic.

 Oxymorphone is used to treat moderate to severe pain.

-The extended-release form of this medicine is for around-the-clock treatment of severe pain that is not controlled by other medicines.
-This form of oxymorphone is not for treating pain that is not around-the-clock.
+The extended-release form of this medicine is for around-the-clock treatment of pain.
+This form of oxymorphone is not for use on an as-needed basis for pain.

 Oxymorphone may also be used for purposes not listed in this medication guide.